kutluk-ken/Uber-Data-Analytics/README.md

 ## To do
+- Looker dashboard.
 - Increase data file size: Add more rows to the data file to increase the data size beyond 100k rows.
-(Also change the format from csv to parquet)
+(Also change the format from csv to parquet).
-- ETL process using Airflow
+- ETL process using Airflow.